10 Tips to Supercharge & Improve Your Morning Routine

 The Sleep Foundation recommends following a set bedtime routine to help program the mind and body to prepare for sleep.
 Follow the same steps at night like changing into pajamas, brushing teeth, and reading.

-2. Limit Screen Time Before Bed
+2. Reduce Screen Time Before Sleeping

-The blue light that screens emit interferes with how we can fall and stay asleep.
 Make part of your bedtime routine unplugging from all electronics at least 30 minutes before falling asleep.

-3. Avoid the Snooze Button
+3. Avoid Hitting the Snooze Button

 Falling back asleep for 5 to 10 minutes after the initial alarm will actually make you feel MORE tired.
-This is because the body is waking up again when it is not in a deep part of the sleep cycle.
+This is because the body is waking up again when not in a deep part of the sleep cycle.

 This feeling of battling the internal alarm clock is also just not a pleasant way to start the day!
 Getting up before "battling" the alarm clock helps start the day in a more positive mental state.